Collaborative Neural Rendering using Anime Character Sheets: Experiments

-As CoNR provides the baseline for a novel task, we admit that direct comparison with related works can either be impossible or unfair.
-We still try to include comparisons, only for showing how our task is related to other existing tasks.
+As CoNR provides a baseline for a new task, we admit that direct comparison with related works can either be impossible or unfair.
+We still try to include comparisons, only to show how our task is related to other existing tasks.

-\textbf{Human Pose Synthesis.} We compare the results produced by CoNR to a real-world digital human system~\cite{liu_liquid_nodate} using the same target poses \footnote{Video from \url{download.impersonator.org/iper_plus_plus_latest_samples.zip}} as used in their demo.
-We use two characters sheets~\footnote{A random anime character from a random video \url{www.youtube.com/watch?v=m6k_t8yEyvE} and another character illustrated by an amateur artist for this paper.} with both pose and appearance unseen during training.
-One contains the same $4$ images as in Figure~\ref{fig:main}, the other character sheet taken from a random YouTube video contains $\textbf{I}_{1\sim5}$ as used in Figure~\ref{fig:abl_inferviewcount}.
-The results in Figure~\ref{fig:compare_smpl} indicates that the long skirt prevents a high accuracy estimation of the leg joints and that parametric 3D human models like SMPL may not handle the body shape of anime characters correctly.
-CoNR pipeline can produce images at desired target poses with better quality.
+\textbf{Human Pose Synthesis.} We compare the results produced by CoNR to a real-world digital human system~\cite{liu_liquid_nodate} using the same target poses as used in their demo.
+We use two character sheets~\footnote{One anime character is from \url{www.youtube.com/watch?v=m6k_t8yEyvE} and another character is illustrated by an amateur artist.} with both pose and appearance unseen during training.
+One contains the same $4$ images shown in Figure~\ref{fig:acs}, the other character sheet taken from a random video from the internet as used in Figure~\ref{fig:abl_inferviewcount}.
+Figure~\ref{fig:compare_smpl} indicates that the long skirt prevents a high accuracy estimation of the leg joints and that parametric 3D human models like SMPL may not handle the body shape of anime characters correctly.
+Further diagnosis shows that parametric 3D human models may not handle anime's diverse clothing and body shape, as shown in Figure~\ref{tab:comparison_detector}.
+CoNR can produce images at desired target poses with better quality.

-Image synthesis pipelines starting with human pose representations is theoretically inapplicable on anime data, as the diverse body structure, clothing and accessories of the character cannot be reasonably represented.
-It should be noted that here we deliberately hand-pick anime characters without rabbit ears or other body shapes uncommon for human, in favor of existing methods instead of CoNR.
-It should also be noted that using human pose synthesis methods on anime, we may lose the artistic control over garments and fine details which is crucial in anime creation workflows.
+Image synthesis pipelines starting with human pose representations are theoretically inapplicable on anime data, as the character's diverse body structure, clothing, and accessories cannot be reasonably represented.
+Using human pose synthesis methods in anime, we may lose artistic control over garments and fine details, which is crucial in anime creation workflows.